brainstem-org/brainstem_matlab_api_tools/README.md

-# brainstem_matlab_api_tools
+# Matlab toolset for interacting with the BrainSTEM API
-Matlab toolset for interacting with the BrainSTEM API.
 Please see the dedicated [documentation of the tool and api](https://brainstem-org.github.io/brainstem_support/api-tools/matlab-api-tool/).

 Please see the tutorial script `brainstem_api_tutorial.m` for example calls.